-Regina Trailweaver began practicing yoga over twenty-five years ago.
-Like so many, she started with the practice of asana (postures,) and was soon drawn to the more subtle aspects of yoga: the cultivation of a non-reactive, non-judgmental state through focusing the mind and breath and unifying the mind, heart, and body.
+Regina Trailweaver has been practicing yoga for 30 years.
+Like so many, she started with the practice of asana (postures,) and, partly as a result of her own struggle with depression and anxiety, was soon drawn to the more subtle aspects of yoga: the cultivation of a non-reactive, non-judgmental state through focusing the mind and breath and unifying the mind, heart, and body.
 She began studying and teaching yoga and eventually obtained her yoga teacher certification through Kripalu Center for Yoga and Health.
 She is especially interested in calming the stress response and activating the well being response.
-Her teaching of asana and pranayama (breathing practices) is infused with her passion for the deeper teachings of yoga and her genuine concern for the mental and physical well being of her students.
-While Regina takes seriously the promise of yoga to be free from suffering, her students often find themselves laughing during class due to her light and playful spirit.
-Regina has studied extensively with several Iyengar certified teachers and this is evidenced in her attention to alignment and physiology.
+Her teaching of asana and pranayama (breathing practices) is infused with her passion for the deeper teachings of yoga and her commitment to the mental, emotional, and physical well being of her students.
+Regina has found the promise of yoga to be free from suffering fulfilled in her own life, physically, mentally, emotionally, and energetically.
+"Pain is part of being human but suffering is optional."

-In addition to teaching yoga, Kate Greenleaf is a health coach, massage therapist and aromatherapist.
-An examplar of healthy living, Kate's approach is simple, gentle, and non-judgmental.
 With her multiple areas of expertise, she brings a holistic perspective to every health challenge.
 Kate has been practicing and teaching yoga for decades, studying at Kripalu and Yoga Vermont and obtaining her yoga teacher certification through the Lotus Yoga Teacher Training Program.
 Lotus Yoga is pleased to host Kate several times a year for workshops and series.

 See Kate teach: https://vimeo.com/492591057